cohoe/OpenPuck/README.md

 * CBSi: For having one 4-character month ("Sept") and the rest 3.
 * RIT: For not marking their exhibition games
 * Neulion (and all who use it): For having the grossest URL structure
-* Dartmouth: For using the oldest grossest Neulion application ever
+* Omaha: For using the oldest grossest Neulion application ever
-* Bemidji: For being the only one to use a different technology
+* Bemidji: For being the only one to use a different vendor
 * Yale: For bastardizing their site to require its own provider